TutorialStudyMite

 Problem Statement:

-The N Queen is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other.
-For example, following is a solution for 4 Queen problem.
+The N-Queen problem is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other.
+For example, the following is a solution for the 4-Queen problem.

 Output 1: